Elliot-Ayliffe/GRACE-HPC/docs/faqs.md

 - **Carbon-aware Scheduling tool:** Implementation of a job scheduling recommendation tool that provides advice on when to run jobs during low carbon intensity windows.
 It could be linked up to the 48 hour forecasts provided by the [NESO carbon intensity API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) informing users of the best submission times to minimise their operational carbon emissions.

-- **Decarbonisation Strategies:** Provide tailored decarbonisation strategies and adivce so users can make an effort to reduce their computational carbon footprint.
+- **Decarbonisation Strategies:** Provide tailored decarbonisation strategies and advice so users can make an effort to reduce their computational carbon footprint.